Jeremaine Copeland: 1997 season

 As a junior with the Volunteers, Copeland played at wide receiver.
 He recorded 58 receptions for 732 yards and nine touchdowns.
-In addition, he returned seven punts for the team.
+In addition, he returned seven punts for the 11–2 Volunteers.

 1998 season

-In the 1998 season, Copeland and the Volunteers would have a very successful season.
+In the 1998 season, Copeland and the Volunteers had a very successful season.
 The team won the National Championship over Florida State in the Fiesta Bowl.
-In the 23-16 victory, Copeland had one reception for 15 yards.
+In the 23–16 victory, Copeland had one reception for 15 yards.
 The National Championship was Copeland's last collegiate game.
-On the season, he recorded 29 receptions for 438 yards and one touchdown.
-He retained duties for returning punts with 16 tries on the season.
+On the season, he recorded 27 receptions for 383 yards and one touchdown.

-With the Volunteers, he recorded 103 receptions for 1,361 yards, for a 13.32 yards per reception average, and rushed 31 times for 145 yards and four rushing touchdowns in his collegiate career.
-At Tennessee, he played with quarterback Peyton Manning and running back Jamal Lewis while wearing #6 for the Vols.